 Written by Anwar of beyondmyfrontdoor.com.

-When most people think about Winter Wonderlands, Ottawa doesn’t always come to the forefront of their mind.
+When most people think about Winter Wonderlands, Ottawa doesn’t always come to the forefront of their minds.
 However, Ottawa is the perfect Winter Destination for those looking for interesting and winter-like things.
-Yearly, the city hosts their famous Winterlude with some incredible ice sculpture artists arriving from all over the world.
+Yearly, the city hosts its famous Winterlude with some incredible ice sculpture artists arriving from all over the world.
 In addition to ice sculptures, the two-week festival features holiday lights, concerts, cultural performances, and games.

 Beyond that, you can go ice skating on the Rideau Canal, which is a UNESCO World Heritage Site.
 You’ll share the canal with tourists as well as locals who are commuting to work via ice skates.
 It’s also great because cities in Canada are so adept at handling snow and cold that the city doesn’t go to sleep during the winter months.
 You’ll still see lots of activity going on in all the usual places, such as the Byward Market, which is known for its great restaurants and shops.
 Be sure to try Beaver Tails, the iconic pastry that is a mainstay of the Market.